COMMONLY ASKED QUESTIONS

 Yes.
-We will take emergency calls between 7 PM and 12 AM.
-After 12 AM, calls will be rerouted to a San Antonio emergency clinic.
+We will take emergency calls between 5 PM and 10 PM on weekdays.
+On Saturdays, our emergency hours are between 3 PM and 10 PM.
+Sundays, we take emergency calls between 8 AM and 10 PM.
+After 10 PM, calls will be rerouted to a San Antonio emergency clinic.

-Yes.
-We are an appointment-only clinic.
-This allows us to devote the necessary time to our clients and, therefore, provide the highest quality of care possible.
+Appointments are highly recommended in order to avoid a longer waiting period.
+Calling ahead allows us to devote the necessary time to our clients and, therefore, provide the highest quality of care possible.

 Sí, hablamos Español.
 Tenemos múltiples especialistas de relaciones con clientes y técnicos que hablan español.